-Tominokouji Yamagishi (富小路 やま岸), one of the most trendy restaurant in Tokyo nowadays.
+Tominokouji Yamagishi (富小路 やま岸), one of the most trendy restaurant in Kyoto nowadays.

 The restaurant located on a quiet street full of machiyas (traditional Japanese houses) in the crowded Shijo area, just few minutes walk from the main shopping streets.
 The entrance was unconspicuous - just a white door curtain and a small door plate in a machiya.
 Behind the curtain is a narrow path to the main dining room.